-Needs and must-haves include the expenses you cannot skip, like rent, mortgage, utilities, car payments, auto insurance or food.
+Needs and must-haves include the expenses you cannot skip.
+Rent, mortgage, utilities, car payments, auto insurance and food fall under this category.

-It warrants the smallest percentage in the 50-30-20 breakdown, but it’s more important than spending on wants.
-Here, 20 percent is designed for short- and long-term saving, for emergencies, tuition, future housing purchases or retirement, as well as reducing debt.
+The allotment for paying down debt or contributing to savings warrants the smallest percentage in the 50-30-20 breakdown, but it’s more important than spending on wants.
+Here, 20 percent is designed for short- and long-term saving, emergencies, tuition, future housing purchases or retirement savings, as well as reducing debt.

-“To achieve financial independence and minimize the chances of disaster, you need to get rid of consumer debt, save for retirement and build your emergency fund,” Weston explained on MSN Money.
+“To achieve financial independence and minimize the chances of disaster, you need to get rid of consumer debt, save for retirement and build your emergency fund,” Weston explained on the website of nonprofit financial education organization Cents Ability.
 “Any loan payments you make above the minimum belong in this category, as do contributions to your retirement and emergency funds.”

-GOBankingRates editorial manager Jennifer Calonia cautioned that the 50-30-20 rule is a malleable structure.
-“Elizabeth Warren’s rule is at its root a guide,” Calonia said.
+The 50-30-20 rule is a malleable structure, according to Jennifer Coates, managing editor for GOBankingRates.
+“Elizabeth Warren’s rule is, at its root, a guide,” said Coates.
 “Ultimately, you have to make choices in how you categorize each purchase so that none of your budgets are exceeded.”

 Why Either Budget Strategy Works

-These budgeting guides work because they’re 100 percent friendly to the individual person.
-They’re not a set of hard-and-fast financial laws, rather a pair of useful money management tools designed to be modified according to your needs.
+Both Chatzky’s and Warren’s budgeting guides work because they’re 100-percent friendly to the individual person.
+They’re not a set of hard-and-fast financial laws; rather, they’re a pair of money management tools designed to be modified according to your needs.

-By learning how to budget according to the pros, you’ve laid the foundation.
-Now, by using the tips in this article as a template, you can adjust the amount you allow weekly and monthly to your own expenses.
+By learning how to budget according to the pros, you can build the foundation for financial success.
+You can use the tips in this article as a template and adjust the weekly and monthly amounts you budget among your own expenses.

-It could be 25 percent toward housing, or 20 percent to saving.
+You might allot 25 percent toward housing, or 20 percent to saving.
 Tweak the numbers and see what works for you.
-Soon, you’ll find the perfect fit according to your income and the cost and amount of your revolving expenses.
+A period of trial and error is part of the process, and you will find out exactly where all of your money is going and what costs are easiest to adjust — likely, food and transportation.
+After some time, you’ll find the perfect fit according to your income and the cost and amount of your revolving expenses.

-By following one of these two plans, you’ll be able to stop wasting money on things you can’t afford and have enough saved to buy what you want and need.
-And that is what financial freedom is all about.
+By following one of these two plans, you’ll be able to identify the things you can’t afford, stop wasting money on those expenses, and save enough to spend on what you need and really want — which is what financial freedom is all about.